shosato0306/SNS/README.md

 This is a service that provides basic functions of SNS.
 For example, this service includes the following functions.

 ## Dependency

+Please refer to requirement.txt for dependencies necessary to activate SNS.

 ## Setup